 May 1975 saw the first World Track Championships since December 1969.
 Again, the Championships were in Mar del Plata, Argentina, on the 200 metre banked track that had been so successful for the British team some 6 years earlier.
 Fry finished 5th in the 20000 metres but it was Patrick Feetham who would be the most successful with 3rd in the 1000 metres knock-out.
 Unfortunately, only three of the five races were held as the remainder of the Championships were cancelled due to rain.

-In September of the same year the World Road Championships were held in Sesto San Giovani, Italy - the first "double" World Championships since 1965.
+In September of the same year the World Road Championships were held in Sesto San Giovani (Milan), Italy - the first "double" World Championships since 1965.
 Held over two days, the first event was the 500 metres time trial.
 Cantarella won it ahead of Fry.
 Not skating the 5000 metres, the next event that Fry skated was the 20000 metres, the final event of the first day.
 The Italian, Lovato, had led out team mate Fregosi for what seemed like an age and just behind them was Fry.
 All three were clear of the main bunch as they came into the last bend and Fry sensed that the two Italians were there for the taking.
-Having already proven he was the fastest of the three skaters earlier that day he attacked off the bend only to hit a manhole cover and fall dramatically against the kerb.
+Having already proven he was the fastest of the three skaters earlier that day he attacked wide off the bend only to slip mid stride, the adverse camber catching him out and fall dramatically against the kerb.

 The first event of the second day was the 1000 metres knock-out.
 Like the 1973 European Championships, Fry drew Cantarella in the very first round.
 Team Manager, Bob Halford, persuaded Fry to go for the time rather than the win.
 Whether it was ego or tactics that made Fry always go for the win is unclear, but this time Halford persuaded him.
 Cantarella beat him, just, but Fry's time now meant that he had progressed to the second round and in so doing would not meet Cantarella until the final.
 Despite Cantarella beating him, Fry firmly believed he was there for the taking noting that the World Champion had literally clawed his way past to win the first round, despite Fry having done all the work.
-As predicted, Fry and Cantarella met in the final - the best of three.
+Knowing the final was to be the best of three, Fry was confident.
+As predicted, the remaining qualifying rounds went without serious incident and Fry and Cantarella met in the final.
 In the finishing straight a line down the centre of the track effectively "splits" the two skaters as they race to the finish.
-In the first of the three races they exited the last bend together - but again the manhole that may have robbed Fry of victory a day before played it's part again and he hit the deck for a second time in two days.
+In the first of the three races they exited the last bend together - but again the adverse camber that may have robbed Fry of victory a day before played it's part again and he hit the deck for a second time in two days.
 After crossing the line Cantarella turned and came back up the track for Fry, and together they walked back to ready themselves for the next race - but it wasn't to be.
 Having got to his feet Fry was adjudged to still be "in the race" and his walking back down the "wrong lane" resulted in the Referee calling a no contest and awarding the gold medal to Cantarella.
 Although Fry was awarded silver it was a bitter pill to swallow knowing that another opportunity had gone begging.
 Despite that, Fry still managed a bronze in the 10000 metres later that day.
 There was some consolation as Fry and McGeough won the final event, the Coupes Des Nations 20000 metres 2 man relay, although there would not be another World Championships for another 3 years.